 There is a new treatment device for mesothelioma from Novocure called the NovoTFF-100L System, better known as Optune Lua.
-FDA approved the medical device almost a year ago. (mesotheliomaguide.com)
+FDA approved the medical device almost a year ago.
+Is a cure for mesothelioma close?. (mesotheliomaguide.com)

 The news of Optune Lua could be big news for mesothelioma patients, who usually do not live beyond a year after a mesothelioma diagnosis.
 While many people with asbestos cancer are focusing on the COVID-19 virus, this promising new device is a reminder that cancer patients are seeing more treatment options than ever before.
 (Curetoday.com)

 How Does Optune Lua Work?

 The NovoTFF-100L is a medical device that treats tumors by sending electrical current into the body of the mesothelioma patient.
 These electrical charges can eliminate mesothelioma tumors and stop the spread of cancer in some patients.

 Mesothelioma patients usually wear Optune Lua for 18 hours per day.
 The medical device treatment is non-invasive and the wearer can barely feel the electrical charges entering their body.
 It even can work when the patient is asleep.

 The approval by FDA is for patients who are not candidates for surgery.
 For example, mesothelioma patients who have an advanced disease cannot be operated on because it is impossible to remove all of the tumors.

 Other patients are too weak to survive invasive surgery.
 It is estimated that only 10% to 20% of patients with mesothelioma are candidates to have their tumors removed.

 The device can only be used with traditional chemotherapy drugs such as pemetrexed and cisplatin.